WilliHub001/CarChargeF/README.md

  - To use Philips Hue light bulbs, simply download the following emulator: https://steveyo.github.io/Hue-Emulator/.
 Once the .zip file is downloaded, run the "HueEmulator-v0.8.jar" file.
 The port used in the project for the light bulbs is port 8000.
 At this point, the light bulbs will also be ready for use.

 ## .env file
  - In order to make the project work, the .env file needs to be added with your personal keys and secrets to access the various APIs.
+Place it in the root directory.

   ```
     SESSION_SECRET='' -- add here your personal session secret